apache/royale-docs/features/as3/arrow-functions.md

 -allow-arrow-functions

-[Apache Royale](https://royale.apache.org/){:target='_blank'} adds support for arrow function expressions in [ActionScript](features/as3).
+Starting in **version 1.0.0**, [Apache Royale](https://royale.apache.org/){:target='_blank'} adds support for arrow function expressions in [ActionScript](features/as3).
 An arrow function provides shorter syntax for declaring local functions, and it inherits the `this` value from its containing scope.

 Arrow functions do not have names.
-Unlike regular function expressions, arrow functions omit the `function` keyword, and they have an arrow (in the format `=>`) between the parameters and the body instead.
+Unlike regular function expressions, arrow functions omit the `function` keyword; isntead they have an arrow (in the format `=>`) between the parameters and the body.
 In certain situations, both the parentheses around the parameters and the braces around the body may be omitted.

-_Requires Apache Royale 0.9.13 or newer._

 ## Compiler option